asiripanich/translate-thaigov-budget/README.md

 API](https://cloud.google.com/translate) to translate [2022 Thai
 Government Budget
 data](https://github.com/kaogeek/thailand-budget-pdf2csv) from Thai to English.
-A translated version of the data can be viewed and downloaded from here:
+A *partially* translated version of the data can be viewed and downloaded from here:

 > <https://docs.google.com/spreadsheets/d/1rKR1kLuSDssT0_xLpGE_oRm2tPD5ZRhzErWq-8UzH6A/edit?usp=sharing>